Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 For many cellular responses, including bacterial chemotaxis, a sequence of phosphorylation and dephosphorylation events called a **phosphorylation cascade** serves to transmit information within the cell about the amount of ligand binding being detected on the cell's exterior.
 In this lesson, we discuss how this cascade of chemical reactions leads to a change in bacterial movement.

 A high-level view of the transduction pathway for chemotaxis is shown in the figure below.
 The cell membrane receptors that we have been working with are called **methyl-accepting chemotaxis proteins (MCPs)**, and they bridge the cellular membrane, binding both to ligand stimuli in the cell exterior and to other proteins on the inside of the cell.
-The pathway includes a number of additional proteins, which all start with the prefix *Che* (short for "chemotaxis").
+The pathway includes a number of additional proteins, which all start with the prefix "Che" (short for "chemotaxis").

 [![image-center](../assets/images/600px/chemotaxisphosnew.png){: .align-center}](../assets/images/chemotaxisphosnew.png)
 A summary of the chemotaxis transduction pathway.
 A ligand binding signal is propagated through CheA and CheY phosphorylation, which leads to a response of clockwise flagellar rotation.
 The blue curved arrow denotes phosphorylation, the grey curved arrow denotes dephosphorylation, and the blue dashed arrow denotes a chemical interaction.
 Our figure is a simplified view of <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a> illustrations.